MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 - Buttons added in portals built with the starter template can't be resized.

 - You can't add a deleted header logo or text in the new design studio.
-If you need to delete these items, you'll need to do so in Portal 1.0.
-Use the toggle in the command bar to return to Portal 1.0 and use the code editor to add the text or logo.
+If you need to delete these items, you'll need to do so using Power Apps portals Studio.
+Use the toggle in the command bar to return to Power Apps portals Studio, and use the code editor to add the text or logo.

 - The code editor doesn't support editing header or footer code.